AbberiorInstruments/ImspectorDocs/docs/specpy.rst

 either :code:`File.Read` or :code:`File.Write` or :code:`File.Append` opens it
 and returns the corresponding File object.

-If :code:`file` is a File object than
+If :code:`file` is a File object then

 .. code-block:: python